daftkid/daftkid.github.io/_posts/2022-06-08-terraform-provider-how-it-works-part-2.markdown

 }
 {% endhighlight %}

+# CRUD functions

-Then we need to implement CRUD functions specified for `CreateContext`, `ReadContext`, `UpdateContext` and `DeleteContext`.
+We need to implement CRUD functions specified for `CreateContext`, `ReadContext`, `UpdateContext` and `DeleteContext`.
 In most cases, they are following the same logic:
 - get values from schema
-- convert them into data structure which is required by Client lib
+- convert them into a data structure which is required by Client lib
-- pass the data structure into client call (create, modify or delete)
+- pass the data structure into the client call (create, modify or delete)
 - process client response and errors if any
 - convert values from client response object into schema values

+CRUD functions MUST accept the following parameters in order to be compliant with Terraform protocols:
+- `ctx context.Context` - Terraform's context, you can ignore this parameter as it's not directly related to resource management;
+- `d *schema.ResourceData` - ResourceData object that holds all of the resource attributes defined in `.tf` files;
+- `m interface{}` - object, that is returned by `providerConfigure` function from the Provider definition.

 Here is an example of `Create` function:
 {% highlight go %}